Alex-Dash/beat-savior-api/README.md

 |<img src="./assets/png/blue_a.png" alt="Blue Beat Saber block with an arrow" width="32"/> | Beat Savior API is running and open to external requests (Open to LAN) |
 |<img src="./assets/png/red_a.png" alt="Red Beat Saber block with an arrow" width="32"/> | Beat Savior API encountered a critical error and cannot continue |

+## Installation or update
+> [!IMPORTANT]
+> When running the program for the first time, it needs some time to build a database and back-up all of your statistics.
+It may take a long time, depending on how many files you have.
+Please be patient.
+The program would notify you when it is ready.

+1. Download the desired version from the [releases tab](releases)
+1. Stop all currently running instances of Beat Savior API (click the system tray icon and choose "Quit")
+1. Extract the whole `bsvapi` folder to your desired location.
+(Do not launch it from the archive!)
+1. Double-click the `bsvapi.exe` to launch.

 ## API Documentation

 > [!NOTE]